UVStyle-Net: Unsupervised Few-shot Learning of 3D Style Similarity Measure for B-Reps: Experiments Results

 The advantage of our method over existing approaches is that it may be used in unsupervised settings.
 This is particularly important for B-Reps, since there are no publicly available B-Rep datasets with style labels.
 We evaluate our approach using the ABC dataset, which contains no content or style labels.
 For the UVStyle-Net/PSNet* encoder pre-training we use an auto-regressive approach with point cloud reconstruction \cite{Jayaraman2020}.
 Again, we reduce the dimensions of the style representations $G_l$ to $\min(d_l, 70)$ using PCA.

-\autoref{fig:abc_top_k} shows a selection of top-5 queries in the style embedding space, with uniform weight on only the lowest 3 layers.
-For PSNet* queries we use Euclidean distance as this is the metric optimized in \cite{Cao2020}.
-We observe that UVStyle-Net matches surface style with more variation in content, while in many cases PSNet* matches shapes that roughly occupy the same regions in space as the query, i.e. the content.
-For example, in row E UVStyle-Net finds blocks with the matching notch style (even with different block size or numbers of notches), whereas PSNet* matches similar sized blocks without the notched style.
+\autoref{fig:abc_top_k} shows a few top-5 queries in the style embedding space, using only the lowest 3 layers.
+For PSNet* queries we use Euclidean distance as this is the metric optimised in \cite{Cao2020}.
+We observe that UVStyle-Net matches surface style with more variation in content, while in many cases PSNet* matches shapes that roughly occupy the same regions in space as the query, \ie the content.
+For example, in A: UVStyle-Net finds solids with matching flat surfaces/angles, while PSNet* finds many curved surfaces not present in the query, in C: UVStyle-Net finds more solids with matching curved surfaces, and in E: UVStyle-Net finds blocks with the matching notch style (even with different block size or numbers of notches), whereas PSNet* matches similar sized blocks without the notched style.
 Comparison of same queries with different UVStyle-Net weights, and PSNet* distance measures are provided in \autoref{app:abc_queries}.

 Evaluating our few-shot user-defined style measure, \autoref{fig:overview} shows the nearest neighbour queries for a given target after optimizing the style loss for the user selected examples shown.
 Selecting filleted solids for positive and a bevelled solid for negative improves the nearest neighbours to the target by pushing away the nearest neighbour of (a) which matches closely in content but not the filleted style.
 We provide further results in \autoref{app:abc_queries}.